 Speaking of ice cubes, as it turns out, cold temperatures can help de-bloat a puffy face.
 MacGregor explains that cold constricts blood vessels and reduces swelling.
 "In winter, you can just go walk outside or use a pack of frozen peas.
 If you want to get fancy, there are also cold masks, cold rollers, and cold patches that can be applied to puffy areas," she says.

-The right skincare products can also help a puffy face, like Joanna Vargas' Daily Serum ($85).
-Formulated to exfoliate and balance your skin tone, smooth on the serum with a cold jade roller for a complexion that feels and looks more resilient.
+The right skincare products can also help a puffy face.
+Many are formulated with vitamins to strengthen the skin while also exfoliating to balance skin's overall tone.
+Smooth on a serum at night with a cold jade roller for a complexion that feels and looks more resilient.